 If you’d told Cardinals’ fans in March of last year that Colby Rasmus would be traded and Jon Jay would be our everyday center fielder, you would have been laughed out of the room.
 Even more so after Rasmus posted a line of .301/.392/.476.
 Finally, our stud five-tool center fielder was going to be something.
 However, things went south from there, as Rasmus posted a line of .221/.306/.396 from May 1 until his trade on July 27.
 He got even worse in Toronto, but admitted that he basically gave up on the season and was waiting for a fresh start in 2012.

 One of three 2011 Opening Day starters expected to take the field in the same position in this year’s Opening Day game, Matt Holliday already has his name penciled onto the lineup card.
 The team’s new #3 hitter after the departure of Albert Pujols, Matt Holliday will have some big shoes to fill in the eyes of the fans.
-They are shoes he is already filling, in my opinion.
-Myself … Continue reading

 This is a post that I was interested in writing for quite some time.
 I’ve taken notes and considered my options.
 Some people do top prospect lists, like today you will find that this month’s UCB project is for us to do a top-7 prospects list.
 Instead of that, what I really wanted to do was identify my favorite player in the Cardinals’ system at each position in an All-Prospect team.
 Unfortunately for the Cardinals, many of these players are still a year or two away.

 It’s tomorrow!
 Well, maybe not.
 I’m continuing the “Looking at 2012” series that I began nearly three weeks ago before life got crazy for me.
 In part one, I overviewed the Cardinals biggest question and some of the decisions that they’ll have to make in the offseason.
 In part two, I talked about players with contract options and what I think the Cardinals will do and ought to do with them.
 Now in part three, I will talk about some of the young talent that we expect to contribute to the 2012 Cardinals.

 The Cardinals’ June swoon leaves me really wishing I had results from May so that I could really have an accurate look at how badly it hurt peoples’ numbers.